ceph/ceph/doc/rbd/libvirt.rst

 	make
 	sudo make install

 See `libvirt Installation`_ for details.
-For a reference of ``virsh`` commands, refer to `Virsh Command Reference`_.

 Using Ceph with Virtual Machines
 ================================

-To create VMs that use Ceph block devices, use the following procedures.
+To create VMs that use Ceph block devices, use the procedures in the following sections.
+In the exemplary embodiment, we've used ``libvirt-pool`` for the pool name, ``client.libvirt`` for the user name, and ``new-libvirt-image`` for  the image name.
+You may use any value you like, but ensure you replace those values when executing commands in the subsequent procedures.

 Configuring Ceph